the-health-pal/mobile_app/README.md

    brew install watchman
    ```

 3. **Java Development Kit (JDK)**: Install OpenJDK 11 or later.
-You can download it from [AdoptOpenJDK](https://adoptopenjdk.net/) or for linux, use:
+You can download it
+   from [AdoptOpenJDK](https://adoptopenjdk.net/) or for linux, use:
    ```bash
    sudo apt install openjdk-11-jdk
    ```

 * When installing the jdk in windows, use the msi installer.
-If you are using the zip, then make sure that you add the $JAVA_HOME variable to the system path.
+If you are using the zip, then make sure that you add the $
+  JAVA_HOME variable to the system path.

 ## Step 1: Install Android Studio

 1. **Download Android Studio**:
-    - Go to the [Android Studio Download Page](https://developer.android.com/studio) and download the latest version for your operating system.
+    - Go to the [Android Studio Download Page](https://developer.android.com/studio) and download the latest version for
+      your operating system.

 2. **Install Android Studio**:
     - Follow the installation steps specific to your platform (Windows, macOS, or Linux).